Periodic table: Early history

-In 1817, German physicist Johann Wolfgang Döbereiner began to formulate one of the earliest attempts to classify the elements.
+In 1817, German physicist Johann Wolfgang Döbereiner began one of the earliest attempts to classify the elements.
 In 1829, he found that he could form some of the elements into groups of three, with the members of each group having related properties.
 He termed these groups triads.
 Chlorine, bromine, and iodine formed a triad; as did calcium, strontium, and barium; lithium, sodium, and potassium; and sulfur, selenium, and tellurium.
-Today, all these triads form part of modern-day groups.
 Various chemists continued his work and were able to identify more and more relationships between small groups of elements.
 However, they could not build one scheme that encompassed them all.

 John Newlands published a letter in the Chemical News in February 1863 on the periodicity among the chemical elements.
 In 1864 Newlands published an article in the Chemical News showing that if the elements are arranged in the order of their atomic weights, those having consecutive numbers frequently either belong to the same group or occupy similar positions in different groups, and he pointed out that each eighth element starting from a given one is in this arrangement a kind of repetition of the first, like the eighth note of an octave in music (The Law of Octaves).
-However, Newlands' formulation only worked well for the main-group elements, and encountered serious problems with the others.
+However, Newlands's formulation only worked well for the main-group elements, and encountered serious problems with the others.

 German chemist Lothar Meyer noted the sequences of similar chemical and physical properties repeated at periodic intervals.
 According to him, if the atomic weights were plotted as ordinates (i.e. vertically) and the atomic volumes as abscissas (i.e. horizontally)—the curve obtained a series of maximums and minimums—the most electropositive elements would appear at the peaks of the curve in the order of their atomic weights.
 In 1864, a book of his was published; it contained an early version of the periodic table containing 28 elements, and classified elements into six families by their valence—for the first time, elements had been grouped according to their valence.
 Works on organizing the elements by atomic weight had until then been stymied by inaccurate measurements of the atomic weights.
 In 1868, he revised his table, but this revision was published as a draft only after his death.